Private finance initiative: Scrutiny

 The House of Commons Liaison Committee has said that claims of commercial confidentiality are making it difficult for MPs to scrutinise the growing number of PFI contracts in the UK.
 The National Audit Office (NAO) is responsible for scrutinising public spending throughout the UK on behalf of the British Parliament and is independent of Government.
 It provides reports on the value for money of many PFI transactions and makes recommendations.
 The Public Accounts Committee also provides reports on these issues at a UK-wide level.
 The devolved governments of Scotland, Wales and Northern Ireland have their own equivalents of the NAO such as the Wales Audit Office and the Northern Ireland Audit Office which review PFI projects in their respective localities.
 In recent years the Finance Committees of the Scottish Parliament and the National Assembly for Wales have held enquiries into whether PFI represents good value for money.

 Local government

 PFI is used in both central and local government.
 In the case of local government projects, the capital element of the funding which enables the local authority to pay the private sector for these projects is given by central government in the form of what are known as PFI "credits".
 The local authority then selects a private company to perform the work, and transfers detailed control of the project, and in theory the risk, to the company.

+In 2000, South Gloucestershire Council used PFI for household waste and recycling services, selecting private company Suez to deliver these services for 25 years.